fusesource/build-scripts/ReadMe.md

 ### Releasing

-* releaseprepare does a "mvn release:prepare" setting the release-altGitURL property to the local git file system
+* releaseprepare does a "mvn release:prepare" setting the release-altGitURL property to the local git file system & release profile
-* releaseperform does a "mvn release:perform" setting the release-altGitURL property to the local git file system
+* releaseperform does a "mvn release:perform" setting the release-altGitURL property to the local git file system & release profile

 # Scala